 Are you are looking to add something different to your vivarium decor and don’t want the bog standard shop bought offerings?

-Have you ever walked through a park or forest and seen a lovely branch or piece a of wood washed up on the beach and thought “that would look awesome in my lizard tank”?
+Have you ever walked through a park or forest and seen a lovely branch or piece a of wood washed up on the beach and thought “is this a safe wood for lizards”?

-This post will talk you though what types of wood to avoid and what wood is safe to use.
+This post will talk you though what types of wood to avoid and what wood is safe to use in a vivarium.
 How to prepare the wood so it is parasite and bacteria free.